School of Medicine celebrates first graduates

 The BSc (Hons) Medical Sciences degree prepares students for further study on professional programmes; such as graduate entry medicine, dentistry or PAs, as well as creating opportunities for students to competitively apply for careers in the pharmaceutical and healthcare industries or academia.

 "This has been a very special day for the medical school and one we will all remember as our first full-time graduates leave to start their professional lives."

 Professor Cathy Jackson, Executive Dean of the Faculty of Clinical and Biomedical Sciences and Head of UCLan’s School of Medicine, said: “This has been a very special day for the medical school and one we will all remember as our first full-time graduates leave to start their professional lives.

 “It’s been a really exciting time for all involved.
 The hard work and positive attitude of the students has been exemplary and they have left a legacy that the others will have to follow.
 They are a credit, it’s a job well done and it is testament to the sterling job all the staff have done that they leave to take up employment mainly within the North West.”

 Following their ceremony in Preston’s Guild Hall the new graduates joined together with their families and School of Medicine staff at a celebratory event.

 The first cohort of students from the School of Medicine’s flagship course, the five-year medical degree, will graduate in summer 2020.

-The postgraduate physician associate course is supported by funding from Health Education England.
+The postgraduate physician associate course is supported by funding from NHS England.